-Walking through my family’s backyard orchard, I would often see water bottles hanging off some of the branches and become very perplexed.
-It looked almost as if the tree was bearing water bottles instead of fruit.
-After talking to my dad, he explained that this was part of the training process so that the branches would grow at 45-60 degree angles.
-I later learned more why pruning and maintaining a certain structure in a tree is so important.
-So I hope this guide about how to prune fruit trees is also helpful for you all, especially if it is your first time growing these wonderful trees.
+Walking through my family’s backyard orchard, I would often see water bottles hanging off some of the branches and asked my dad, aka an expert grower.
+He explained that this was part of the training process so that the branches would grow at 45-60 degree angles.
+In order to help make this pruning and training process more clear and easy, we have created this guide about how to prune fruit trees, especially if it is your first time growing these wonderful trees.

 Why Prune Fruit Trees